Procter & Gamble: Origins

 Candlemaker William Procter, born in England, and soap maker James Gamble, born in Ireland, both emigrated to the US from the United Kingdom.
-They settled in Cincinnati, Ohio, initially and met when they married sisters Olivia and Elizabeth Norris.
+They initially settled in Cincinnati, Ohio, and met when they married sisters Olivia and Elizabeth Norris.
 Alexander Norris, their father-in-law, persuaded them to become business partners, and in 1837, Procter & Gamble was created.

-In 1858–1859, sales reached $1 million.
+From 1858 to 1859, sales reached $1 million.
 By that point, about 80 employees worked for Procter & Gamble.
 During the American Civil War, the company won contracts to supply the Union Army with soap and candles.
 In addition to the increased profits experienced during the war, the military contracts introduced soldiers from all over the country to Procter & Gamble's products.

 In the 1880s, Procter & Gamble began to market a new product, an inexpensive soap that floated in water.
 The company called the soap Ivory.
 William Arnett Procter, William Procter's grandson, began a profit-sharing program for the company's workforce in 1887.
 By giving the workers a stake in the company, he correctly assumed that they would be less likely to go on strike.

 The company began to build factories in other locations in the United States because the demand for products had outgrown the capacity of the Cincinnati facilities.
-The company's leaders began to diversify its products as well, and in 1911 began producing Crisco, a shortening made of vegetable oils rather than animal fats.
+The company's leaders began to diversify its products as well, and in 1911 the company began producing Crisco, a shortening made of vegetable oils rather than animal fats.

-Beginning in the 1880s, P&G advertised its wares in full-page advertisements in many general-interest magazines; by 1921, it had become a major international corporation with a diversified line of soaps, toiletries, and food products; in that year, its annual advertising budget reached $1 million.

-In the 1920s, P&G advertised its products on the new medium of radio, and from 1932 forward was one of the biggest sponsors of daytime serials, which soon acquired the nickname of soap operas.
-In the television era, P&G sponsored and produced some twenty soap operas across six decades before the last of its shows ended in 2010.
+Beginning in the 1880s, P&G advertised its wares in full-page advertisements in many general-interest magazines.
+By 1921, it had become a major international corporation with a diversified line of soaps, toiletries, and food products; in that year, its annual advertising budget reached $1 million.
+In the 1920s, P&G advertised its products on the new medium of radio and, from 1932 forward, was one of the biggest sponsors of daytime serials, which soon became known as soap operas.
+In the television era, P&G sponsored and produced some twenty soap operas across six decades; the division went on a hiatus after the end of As the World Turns in 2010 before The Gates launched on CBS in 2025 as a co-production with P&G.